zdharma-continuum/zdharma-continuum.github.io/_posts/2018-08-19-Zplugin-to-have-a-binary-module.markdown

 C goodies can come from outside of Zsh installation.
 Such module is compiled standalone using Zshell C headers and if everything goes right, can be loaded into Zsh just like that.

-I've decided to equip Zplugin with own, custom Zsh binary module.
+I've decided to equip Zinit with own, custom Zsh binary module.
 As probably all Zsh modules out there, it will be written in C. The development started on August 16, 2018, after receiving a dedicated donation from an user.